Microsoft stock poised for new all-time high after earnings beat

 Microsoft is about to party like it's 1999.

-Microsoft (MSFT, Tech30) stock soared as much as 5% in after hours trading Thursday following a strong earnings report, setting the company up to hit a new all-time high when the market opens Friday.
+Microsoft (MSFT, Tech30) stock soared as much as 5% in pre-market trading following a strong earnings report on Thursday, setting the company up to hit a new all-time high when the market opens Friday.

 The stock topped the $60 mark for the first time after hours, passing Microsoft's previous all-time high of $59.56 set during the peak of the dot com boom in 1999.